All-Wales Colorectal Peritoneal Metastasis Service

 Following the liver, the peritoneum (the thin lining of the abdominal cavity) is the second most common site for colorectal cancer spread.
 Unfortunately, when colorectal cancer spreads to the peritoneum, patient outcomes have traditionally been very poor.

-In recent years a combined surgical and chemotherapy technique has been developed and approved by NICE.
-It involves removing peritoneum, followed by chemotherapy directly into the abdominal cavity.
+In recent years, a combined surgical and chemotherapy technique has been developed and approved by NICE.
+It involves removing the peritoneum, followed by chemotherapy directly into the abdominal cavity.
 For suitable patients, this treatment is shown to lead to survival for 5 years or more for over 50% who receive it.
-This treatment is available in all parts of the UK except Wales.
+While this treatment is routinely available across England, Scotland, and Northern Ireland, there has been no treatment centre in Wales and patients have historically faced significant barriers to access.

-A second period of funding has been agreed (from August 2024) to ensure that the service remains accessible to patients across Wales while arrangements for sustainable funding are progressed.
+To ensure continued equitable access to this treatment for suitable patients across Wales, a second period of funding has been agreed (from August 2024) while arrangements for sustainable funding are progressed.

-Please note, as the funding organisation, we do not have any involvement or access to individual patient cases, and we are unable to facilitate meetings between patients and clinicians.
+As the the funding organisation, we do not have access to individual patient cases and cannot facilitate meetings between patients and clinicians.

 Related projects